sachdevyash123/Quiz-app/README.md

 # Quiz-app
-Check out this Quiz app using html,css and javascript.
-In this app you can view all your wrong and right questions history.
+Build a Quiz App with HTML, CSS, and JavaScript to improve your Core Web Development In this course, we are going to use fundamental HTML, CSS, and JavaScript skills to build a quiz application.